NetickNetworking/NetickDocumentation/articles/sandboxing.md

    });
 ```

-Here are the useful properties on `NetworkSandbox` for working multiple sandboxes:
+Some useful properties on `NetworkSandbox` for working with multiple sandboxes:
 ```cs
 // If the sandbox is visible
 Sandbox.IsVisible { get; }